GGist/bip-rs/README.md

 ## Disk (bip_disk) - [![Docs](https://img.shields.io/badge/docs-up--to--date-blue.svg)](https://docs.rs/bip_disk) [![Crate](http://meritbadge.herokuapp.com/bip_disk)](https://crates.io/crates/bip_disk)

-**About**: Disk management provides an interface for storing/loading pieces to/from disk, or any object implementing the ```FileSystem``` interface, which means torrent storage could be transparently sent, and not limited to, disk, memory, a distributed file system, or even cloud storage.
+**About**: Disk management provides an interface for storing/loading pieces to/from disk, or any object implementing the ```FileSystem``` interface, which means torrent storage could be transparently sent, and not limited to, disk, memory, a distributed file system, or even the cloud.
 In addition, notifications are sent when good or bad pieces are detected as soon as enough blocks are sent to the disk manager that make up a full piece.

 ## Handshake (bip_handshake) - [![Docs](https://img.shields.io/badge/docs-up--to--date-blue.svg)](https://docs.rs/bip_handshake) [![Crate](http://meritbadge.herokuapp.com/bip_handshake)](https://crates.io/crates/bip_handshake)